jrkaupert/cs-webdev-notes/YDKJS/this-and-object-prototypes/ch4.md

 Despite this, classes in JS are not the same as classes in other languages.

 ## Class Mechanics ##
+In many OOP languages, while certain data structures exist as part of the standard library, they must first be instantiated from the class before they can be used to do anything.

 ### Building ###
+The normal metaphor for classes and instances comes from building construction:
+Architectural blueprints provide the plan for the building but AREN'T the building.
+Blueprints = the class, the Building = the instantiation which creates an instance of something that resembles the blueprint

+Classes are instantiated into objects using a copy operation

 ### Constructor ###
+Class instances are typically made using a special method of the class that tends to share the class name, called a **constructor**.
+This method creates an instance of the object and gives it any needed information (state).

+The constructor belongs to the class, and almost always shares that name.
+Usually constructors get called with `new` in whatever language to let the engine know that we want to construct a new class instance

 ## Class Inheritance ##